 Shops Along Lovers Lane – There are so many I can’t include them all, but this is where many Park Cities’ locals shop.
-Clothing (most on the pricier side): Elements, Mine, Lou Lou, Hemline, and Canary.
+Clothing (most on the pricier side): Elements, Mine, Lou Lou, Hemline.
 Tyler’s for middle/high school kids (a t-shirt from there says you are a local!).
 Home: Nicholson-Hardie (the one closer to the Tollway) is a garden store but has lovely selections for the home, too.
 Food: If you are looking for good coffee or just a hip meeting spot, join the locals at DRIP coffee.
 Rafa’s is a neighborhood casual Mexican loved my the surrounding neighborhoods.
 Start going there enough and they will start calling your children by name and inviting them back into the kitchen.
 For a chic dining experience, definitely check out Hudson House and Jose’s.
 Hudson House is known for their oysters, but they have this avocado dip that is to die for.
 If you are looking for something more casual and family friendly, Chips is your place.
 I stop in Eatzi’s at least three times a week and usually pick up some sliced french bread bread, some dips, cookies, and – if it’s lunchtime – will grab a salad or sandwich to go.
+Head down to the far west wend of Lovers Lane for some of the best kept secrets when it comes to shopping.
+Madre has darling gifts for everyone on your list (including the best gifts for children!) and offers interior design services.
+The Greenway Shop is a beauty and wellness shop also with fabulous gifts.
+Canary and Cabana are upscale clothing stores and Ellis Hill is a beautiful interiors store.
 Note: a few miles south is Mi Golondrina’s showroom and it is definitely worth a visit.